 There are several steps involved in order to convert Limited Liability Companies to nonprofits.
 These include:

 - Review state laws and regulations governing the conversion process.

 - Draft articles of incorporation for the new nonprofit business.

 - Transfer LLC assets and debts to the new corporation by drafting a business asset transfer agreement that would automatically transfer the assets.
 Take care that if you filed an Articles of Incorporation, then that means that you need to manually transfer the LLC's assets and debts to your new organization.

 - Dissolve the LLC and provide a name for your new corporation while designating a registered agent.

-- Apply for tax-exempt status or nonprofit status with the Internal Revenue Service ( IRS) and file form 1023
+- Apply for tax-exempt status or nonprofit business status as a 501 C 3 organization with the Internal Revenue Service (IRS) and file form 1023

 - Create a Unanimous vote and then notify members of the conversion as per the operating agreement and provide them with updated information about the new non-profit organization.

 - Take steps to ensure that the new nonprofit corporation is in compliance with state and federal laws.

 To convert from an LLC to a new corporation can be a complicated process, even with a registered agent.